Master of Business Administration: Switzerland

+Turkey

+Postgraduate business education in Turkey began in 1954 with the one-year Executive Business Administration Program in collaboration with Harvard Business School, which followed the case study method.
+The first MBA program in Turkey was established in 1977.
+Today, six private and public business schools in Turkey hold accreditation from the Association to Advance Collegiate Schools of Business (AACSB), and one of them has obtained triple accreditation.
+Turkish MBAs, offered in both English and Turkish, are also included in international rankings such as those by the Financial Times, QS, THE, and Eduniversal.
+Two business schools in Turkey host chapters of Beta Gamma Sigma Business Honor Society.

 Ukraine

-Recently MBA programs appeared in Ukraine where there are now about twenty schools of business offering a variety of MBA programs.
+Recently MBA programs appeared in Ukraine, where there are now about twenty schools of business offering a variety of MBA programs.
 Three of these are subsidiaries of European schools of business, while the remaining institutions are independent.
 Ukrainian MBA programs are concentrated mainly on particulars of business and management in Ukraine.

 For example, 2/3 of all case studies are based on real conditions of Ukrainian companies.

 United Kingdom

-The UK-based Association of MBAs (AMBA) was established in 1967 and is an active advocate for MBA degrees.
+The United Kingdom-based Association of MBAs (AMBA) was established in 1967 and is an active advocate for MBA degrees.
 The association's accreditation service is internationally recognized for all MBA, DBA, and Masters in Business and Management (MBM) programs.
 AMBA also offers the only professional membership association for MBA students and graduates.
-UK MBA programs typically consist of a set number of taught courses plus a dissertation or project.